Custom license fields

 Adding a custom license field is as simple as clicking the "Custom license fields" link on your dashboard or on the sidebar:

-You'll be presented with a fields page where you add, edit, and remove your custom fields for that version of your software.
+You'll be presented with a page that lists all of your current custom license fields and where you add, edit, and remove your custom fields for that version of your software.
+Click the "Create a new license field" link on that page to begin the process of creating a new license field:

-There are 3 basic types of fields: strings, dates and times, and integers.
+There are 4 basic types of fields: strings, dates & times, integers, and a checkbox.

 Strings are the default field type.
 You can store any data you want in the string field types — there's no limitation.